HHS Information Technology

 - PAL3.0 is the most common network found on campus.
 You can connect to it with your Purdue username and password.
 Further device specific information, settings, and troubleshooting steps can be found here.
 Instructions for gaining limited network access and access to this wizard are available here.

 - Eduroam is a network broadcast at many research and education institutions, including Purdue.
 It allows students, researchers, and staff from participating institutions to easily obtain internet access across campus and when visiting other participating institutions.
 You can connect to it using your full Purdue email address and password.
 Further information and device specific instructions are available here.

 Purdue gives user a wide range of storage options.
-There are several network share drives that user are encourage to use:
+There are several network share drives that users are encouraged to use:

-- U Drive: Your personal Storage Device (Not Shared)
+- W Drive: Your personal Storage Device (Not Shared)

 For restricted or HIPAA data you will need to reach out to RCAC and purchase a REED Folder.

-HHS IT maintains the networked printing management for Purdue University owned printers and copiers within HHS.
+HHS IT maintains the networked print management for Purdue University-owned printers and copiers within HHS.
 This includes shared print queue creation and management.
 The printers are listed by building abbreviation, room number and then type.
 You may not have access rights to print to all printers.
 If you feel that you need access rights, please contact HHS IT.

-Purdue University offers several popular software packages to individuals, departments, and colleges at the University.
+Purdue University offers several popular software packages to individuals, departments, and colleges.
 Availability restrictions, versions offered, distribution means, and cost of software result from the agreement details between Purdue University and the specific software vendor.
 Software Downloads can be found at CommunityHub.

 There is also other software that is managed by HHS, that can be found in Software Center on supported Microsoft Windows Computers, or Self Service on Support Apple Devices.